 Most reliable over time

 The numbers speak for themselves.
 Cochlear Nucleus implants are the most reliable on the market, today** and over time1-3.
-So, when you choose Cochlear you not only choose quality, you also choose our lifetime commitment to your hearing experience.

 Click on the graph below to enlarge